Royal Commission into Aged Care Quality and Safety

 LASA Member Support Services

-LASA has partnered with our vast Affiliate network to provide Members with the trusted and high-level support and advice that will be required to successfully navigate the Royal Commission process.
+LASA has partnered with our vast Affiliate network to provide Members with high-level support and advice to successfully navigate the Royal Commission process.

-As your peak body we will provide Members with relevant and timely information and insights, and industry-specific expertise and services, to assist you in these times.
+As your peak body we are providing Members with relevant and timely information and insights, and industry-specific expertise and services.

 Across the full spectrum of legal, governance and risk, finance, media and public relations, employee relations, accreditation, and peer support, LASA and our Affiliates are here for you.

-For further information please contact LASA Aged Care Royal Commission Project Coordinator Jane Bacot-Kilpatrick via firstname.lastname@example.org
+For further information contact LASA Aged Care Royal Commission Project Coordinator Jane Bacot-Kilpatrick via firstname.lastname@example.org